Convex ordering and quantification of quantumness: Summary and conclusions

 \section{Summary and conclusions}

-In conclusion, we have considered the quantification of arbitrary kinds of nonclassical properties.
-We have shown that topological distances, in general, lead to an ambiguous quantification of nonclassicality.
-The properties of the chosen distance can have a dominant influence on the -- in this way quantified -- amount of nonclassicality of a give state.
-Thus missleading associations can occur when comparing the nonclassicality of different quantum states.
-Often the quantification is ambiguous and it strongly depends on the definition of the used distance.
-The origin of such problems lies in the fact that the nature of nonclassicality is an algebraic rather than a topological one: the classical combinations of pure classical states are typically convex subsets of all quantum states.
+We have studied the quantification of quantum properties with a convex classical reference.
+It was outlined that distances-based measures, in general, lead to an ambiguous quantification.
+The origin of such a paradox lies in the fact that the nature of quantumness is an algebraic rather than a topological one: The mixture of classical states yields a convex subset of all quantum states.

-Based on the conservation of the classical property under mixing, we have defined a general ordering method.
-We have tested this method by proving that all classical states exhibit both the same and the minimal amount of nonclassicality.
-For handling classical aspects, such as some types of losses, we have considered classical state transformations.
-We have shown that these transformations can be used to generalize our ordering procedure.
-By quantifying this order, we have obtained nonclassicality measures in a natural way.
+Based on the conservation of a classical feature under mixing, we have proposed a general convex ordering method.
+For handling classical processes or channels, we have additionally considered classical operations.
+We have shown that these transformations can be used to generalize our sorting procedure.
+By quantifying this order, we have obtained quantumness measures in a canonic form.
+In particular, quantumness probes based on the determination of quantum superpositions have been examined.
+The technique has been applied to typical examples in quantum physics such as entanglement and nonclassicality in terms of the Glauber-Sudarshan representation.
+Moreover, the embedding of classical information processing into the quantum domain led to a measure of the amount of quantumness in quantum information.
+In case of decoherence, we consistently retrieved the classical domain through our quantification.

-The method has been applied to a typical example in quantum physics.
-Our conclusion is that the number (minus one) of superpositions of classical pure states needed to generate the quantum state under study represents a nonclassicality measure of the type we are interested in.
-For this measure misleading properties, such as those depending on the chosen definition of some topological distance, do not occur.
-It reflects the quantum nature of nonclassical states via the fundamental superposition principle and it accounts for the classical mixing properties of quantum states.